clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

         * However, this option is disabled by default for security reasons.
           * Exercise caution if it is enabled, as compromising the browser could grant an attacker access to the entire machine.
 ## Scoping and Targeting
-* Finally, we come to one of the most important aspects of using the Burp Proxy: Scoping.
+* One of the most important aspects of using the Burp Proxy.
-* Capturing and logging all of the traffic can quickly become overwhelming and inconvenient, especially when we only want to focus on specific web applications.
-This is where scoping comes in.
+* Capturing and logging all of the traffic can quickly become overwhelming and inconvenient, especially when the focus is on specific web applications.
 * By setting a scope for the project, we can define what gets proxied and logged in Burp Suite.
-We can restrict Burp Suite to target only the specific web application(s) we want to test.
-The easiest way to do this is by switching to the Target tab, right-clicking on our target from the list on the left, and selecting Add To Scope.
-Burp will then prompt us to choose whether we want to stop logging anything that is not in scope, and in most cases, we want to select yes.
+* Burp Suite can be restricted to target only the specific web application(s) to test:
+  * Switch to the Target tab, right-click on the target from the list on the left, and select Add To Scope.
+  * Burp will then prompt to choose whether to stop logging anything that is not in scope.
+    * In most cases select yes.
-* To check our scope, we can switch to the Scope settings sub-tab within the Target tab.
+* To check the scope, switch to the **Scope** settings sub-tab within the **Target** tab.
-* The Scope settings window allows us to control our target scope by including or excluding domains/IPs.
-This section is powerful and worth spending time getting familiar with.
+  * The Scope settings window allows control over the target scope by including or excluding domains/IPs.
+  * This section is powerful.
-* However, even if we disabled logging for out-of-scope traffic, the proxy will still intercept everything.
-To prevent this, we need to go to the Proxy settings sub-tab and select And URL Is in target scope from the "Intercept Client Requests" section.
+* Even if logging is disabled for out-of-scope traffic, the proxy will still intercept everything.
+  * To prevent this, go to the **Proxy settings** sub-tab and select **And URL Is in target scope** from the **Intercept Client Requests** section.
     * Enabling this option ensures that the proxy completely ignores any traffic that is not within the defined scope, resulting in a cleaner traffic view in Burp Suite.
 ## Proxying HTTPS
 * When intercepting HTTP traffic, we may encounter an issue when navigating to sites with TLS enabled.
-For example, when accessing a site like https://google.com/, we may receive an error indicating that the PortSwigger Certificate Authority (CA) is not authorised to secure the connection.
-This happens because the browser does not trust the certificate presented by Burp Suite.
+* For example, when accessing a site like https://google.com/, we may receive an error indicating that the PortSwigger Certificate Authority (CA) is not authorised to secure the connection.
+* This happens because the browser does not trust the certificate presented by Burp Suite.
 * To overcome this issue, we can manually add the PortSwigger CA certificate to our browser's list of trusted certificate authorities.
-Here's how to do it:
+* Here's how to do it:
 * Download the CA Certificate: With the Burp Proxy activated, navigate to http://burp/cert.
-This will download a file called cacert.der.
+* This will download a file called cacert.der.
 Save this file somewhere on your machine.
 * Access Firefox Certificate Settings: Type about:preferences into your Firefox URL bar and press Enter.
-This will take you to the Firefox settings page.
+* This will take you to the Firefox settings page.
 Search the page for "certificates" and click on the View Certificates button.
 * Import the CA Certificate: In the Certificate Manager window, click on the Import button.
-Select the cacert.der file that you downloaded in the previous step.
+* Select the cacert.der file that you downloaded in the previous step.
 * Set Trust for the CA Certificate: In the subsequent window that appears, check the box that says "Trust this CA to identify websites" and click OK.
 * By completing these steps, we have added the PortSwigger CA certificate to our list of trusted certificate authorities.
-Now, we should be able to visit any TLS-enabled site without encountering the certificate error.
+* Now, we should be able to visit any TLS-enabled site without encountering the certificate error.
-* You can watch the following video for a visual demonstration of the full certificate import process:
 * By following these instructions, you can ensure that your browser trusts the PortSwigger CA certificate and securely communicates with TLS-enabled websites through the Burp Suite Proxy.
 ## Example Attack
 * Having looked at how to set up and configure our proxy, let's go through a simplified real-world example.